 The Pink Island of the Azores

 Flores Island is the true definition of a heavenly paradise.
-The island gets its name (meaning Flowers) from the luxuriant botanical garden of a landscape covered in goldenrods and pink and blue hydrangeas.
-Flores Island in the western tip of the Azores is home to less than 4K inhabitants (2011 data) but this small population couldn’t live in a more perfect place, seriously.
+The island gets its name (which means Flowers) from its luxurious botanical garden-like landscape covered in goldenrods and pink and blue hydrangeas.
+Flores Island, situated in the western tip of the Azores, is home to less than 4,000 inhabitants (2011 data), but this small population couldn’t live in a more perfect place.

-Flores Island is one of the few UNESCO Biosphere Reserves in the world, which is a protection given for natural landscapes, but that’s not the only unique thing about it.
-This Azores Island is known as the ‘’Island of Waterfalls’’, being a favorite by outdoor enthusiasts and nature lovers.
-The waterfalls of Poço do Bacalhau, in Fajã Grande, is perfect to dive in at sunset time, when the mountains are illuminated, and the Poço da Ribeira do Ferreiro and its more than 20 waterfalls are a scenery that will take your breath away at any time of the day year-round.
+Flores Island is one of the few official UNESCO Biosphere Reserves in the world, which is a protection given for natural landscapes, but that’s not the only unique thing about it.
+This Azores island is known as the ‘’Island of Waterfalls’’, being a favorite of outdoor enthusiasts and nature lovers.
+The waterfall of Poço do Bacalhau, in Fajã Grande, is perfect to dive in at sunset, when the mountains are illuminated in the background, and the Poço da Ribeira do Ferreiro and its more than 20 waterfalls provide a stunning scenescape that will take your breath away at any time of the day, year-round.

-Flores gets high annual rainfall, which pays off with an abundance of lagoons, deep blue crater lakes and dozens of waterfalls.
+Flores gets a high amount of annual rainfall, which pays off with an abundance of lagoons, deep blue crater lakes, and dozens of cascading waterfalls.
 This island has a set of seven lagoons for visitors to marvel at and appreciate, as well as several natural swimming pools tucked along the coast--all of which house inviting waters that practically beg you to dive in.
-A must while visiting the island is to hit the many hiking trails and enjoy its hidden waterfalls and amazing views to Corvo Island, the smallest of the Azores.
+A must while visiting the island is to hit the many hiking trails here and enjoy the hidden waterfalls and amazing views to Corvo Island, the smallest of the islands in the Azores.

-If you’re looking for an enchanting, wild, and perfect place boasting a wealth of nature and under the radar vacation destinations, you just found your Eden in the Azores.
+If you’re looking for an enchanting, wild, and perfect place boasting a wealth of nature and under the radar destinations, you just found your Eden in the Azores.
 Unspoiled, quiet, and not too touristy, this island is simple and authentic.
-You’ll feel nothing but pure air and excitement here.
+You’ll experience nothing but pure peace--and pure air--here!

 The Black Island of the Azores

-The smallest of the Azores, Corvo Island has only one village, which is home to 468 locals — one of the smallest communities in Europe, but also one of the only where you have that true sense of community and kindness.
-It’s case to say that living in Corvo is like living amongst one big family, so if you visit their island you’ll be heartily welcomed as well.
+The smallest of the Azores, Corvo Island, has only one village, which is home to 468 locals, making it one of the smallest communities in all of Europe, but also one of the only ones where you have that true sense of community and kindness.
+It’s safe to say that living in Corvo is like living in one big family, so if you visit this island, you’ll be heartily welcomed as family as well.

 What can you expect when you come here?
 The island’s properties are divided by the same black basalt rocks that many of the homes are built out of, and locals still speak in a medieval dialect of Portuguese.
-Corvo is also a favorite among bird-watchers, as many rare migratory species can be spotted here, and divers who visit for the skylit caves full of submerged lava formations.
+Corvo is also a favorite among bird-watchers, as many rare migratory species can be spotted here, as well as divers, who visit the island for its skylit caves filled with submerged lava formations.

 The island's only paved road leads to the breathtaking Caldeirão, a crater that resulted from the island's single volcano of origin.
 Boasting an impressive 3.7 km (2.3 mi) circumference and 300 m (985 ft) depth, this gigantic crater can be reached by spectacular hiking trails or from the viewpoint above.
 The crater also has two lakes with a few tiny islets, which locals like to say represent the islands of the archipelago.

-If you’re curious to find out how life in a 468 people community is like, make sure you put Corvo in your Azores bucket list.
-For trip inspiration and vacation ideas, one of the most popular tours that people take in neighboring Flores Island is the day trip to Corvo.
+If you’re curious to find out how life in a small island community of only 468 people is like, make sure you put Corvo on your Azores bucket list.
+For trip inspiration and vacation ideas, one of the most popular tours that people love taking from neighboring Flores Island is the day trip to Corvo.
 But there are so many more options, and Azores Getaways can help you find your perfect fit!